milkcoke/gradle-practice/README.md

 - Build
 - Dependency management
 - Faster performance and simpler syntax than [Maven](https://maven.apache.org/guides/) \
-Gradle support caching and skipping the tasks when change doesn't occurs.
+Gradle support caching and skipping the tasks when change doesn't occur.
--

 ## How to operate?